 Security Considerations

-Armed with a valid SHAKEN Identity header received from a SHAKEN SP, an end-user device could attempt to maliciously spoof the “shaken” PASSporT "orig" claim TN by including the Identity header, plus a valid Diversion or History-Info header, in a new INVITE request addressed to a target victim.
+Armed with a valid SHAKEN Identity header received from a SHAKEN SP, an VoIP Entity could attempt to maliciously spoof the “shaken” PASSporT "orig" claim TN by including the Identity header, plus a valid Diversion or History-Info header, in a new INVITE request addressed to a target victim.
 An OSP that supports the procedures defined in Clause 5.6.2 would authenticate the INVITE as if it had been legitimately retargeted, thus making the replayed “shaken” PASSporT appear valid to remote verifiers.
 Therefore, OSPs that provide this service must take measures to limit the customer’s ability to successfully launch such an attack.
 These measures could include the following:

 Provide the service only to customers that pass a vetting process; e.g., provide the service only to customers that have been authenticated via a direct UNI connection, and customers that have established a strong trust relationship with the OSP.